binance-chain/docs-site/docs/tss.md

 With **Threshold Signatures**, all of the parties must forge the vault’s lock together, in a modular way, where each party owns a share of the key.
 A TSS vault is indistinguishable from a regular vault and is hence universal, and it has the same privacy and verification cost of a regular vault.
 Even if only a subset of the keys is available, the vault may still be unlocked (this is known as meeting a threshold of participation).

-On Binance Chain, the new TSS feature will help users manage their funds in a much safer way.
+Combining TSS feature  with Binance Chain client will help users manage their funds in a much safer way.
 TSS will be offered in an independent binary, but it will have some impact on the existing functions of *bnbcli/tbnbcli*.

 ## Architecture
 Let’s take a look at the major steps in TSS: